sseefried/open-epidemic-game/README.md

 # Epidemic -- a game about exponential growth written in Haskell

+## Introduction

+For the past few months I've been working on a simple mobile game written in Haskell.
+This repo contains everything I've done up to this point as open source.
+I've now forked to a private repo and hope to continue development.
+I've got big plans for the final game, including significant changes to the game play.
+Hint: it will no longer just be a one-tap wonder, and will involve more strategic elements.

 ## Want to help beta test the game?

-This particular repo contains the last version of the game that I'll be releasing to the public (at least for now).
-I've got big plans for the final game, including significant changes to the game play.
 If you'd like to stay in the loop then please [subscribe](http://eepurl.com/boW1vz).

 ## Installation